 - In shared premises, tenants are usually directly responsible only for internal repairs

-- If you take the whole premises, one type of lease is a 'Fully Repairing and Insuring' lease.
+- If you take the whole premises, check whether yours is a 'Fully Repairing and Insuring' lease.
 This means you are liable for all maintenance and insurance costs.

 Establish whether the landlord has a planned maintenance programme